johannth/apis/README.md

 - Information on how to handle requests and responses can be found [here](http://expressjs.com/api.html).
 - It is much appreciated that endpoints are thoroughly documented and written with care.
 - Issues are managed by the [GitHub issue tracker](https://github.com/kristjanmik/apis/issues).
-- Have fun and eat some cake! (preferrably chocolate, but whatever floats your boat)
+- Have fun and eat some cake! (preferably chocolate, but whatever floats your boat)